patrickhoette/configs/Fish/README.md

 ## Functions

-Yeah I am truly this lazy (I prefer the term efficient though).
-Commands to create are listed below.
-If looking for the function file check the [function directory](functions).
-I broke them down by their rough categories.
+*Yeah I am truly this lazy (I prefer the term efficient though).*

+Commands to create the aliases are listed below.
+If you are looking for the function file check the [function directory](functions).

 __Short hand__